mrtk0y/lotus-frontend/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- List anything else that you can get done to improve the app functionality!

+- [ ] Search bar with API instead of Local
+- [ ] Detail in SideBar could have fetch specific detail API for more detail information
 - [ ]

 ## Requirements